venturadan/startup/notes.md

 15. <forms> are kind of deprecated by JS now, but still...
 16. why does controls=false not get rid of controls in Media code?
-17. where to find videos, etc that you can access in CodePen? look at webpage source and link there or just host it locally?
+17. where to find videos, etc that you can access in CodePen?
+	1. look at webpage source and link there or just host it locally?
 18. Is there cool SVG repos somewhere?
-19. In HTML, you have to use multiple pages, one for each "view" late, we use one page and JS to modify the page content dynamically
+19. In HTML, you have to use multiple pages, one for each "view"
+	2. later, we use one page and JS to modify the page content dynamically
 20. make the whole simon.html app live coding?
 Or is that a bad idea?
 21. Show how to deploy
 22. cover the whole thing again for startup